 U21 Ranking of National Higher Education Systems

-Now in its second year, the U21 Ranking of National Higher Education Systems gives an overview of higher education systems across the world.
+The U21 Ranking of National Higher Education Systems gives an overview of higher education systems across the world.
 Universitas 21 developed the Rankings as a benchmark for governments, education institutions and individuals.
 The project aims to highlight the importance of creating a strong environment for higher education institutions to contribute to economic and cultural development, provide a high-quality experience for students and help institutions compete for overseas applicants.

 The first Ranking of National Higher Education Systems was published in May 2012 by Universitas 21.
 Some 48 countries were ranked separately in four areas (Resources, Environment, Connectivity and Output) and overall.
 The Rankings met a longstanding need to shift discussion from the existing rankings of the world’s best universities to the standing of the whole higher education system in each country.